 pods), namespace, defining

-RBAC, pod security policies, and network policies can prevent unauthorized access to the third party software from outside our production environment.
+RBAC, and network policies can prevent unauthorized access to the third party software from outside our production environment.

 Continuous Integration and Continuous Deployment